anir-tubi/tubi-roku/README.md

 11\.
 Merge the new PR in the adrise_cdn repo and rcdn repo.
 Also merge the release_x_y_z PR into the x_y_branch branch.
 Once merged, delete both of these branches.

-12\. check if you need to tun multifactor authentication for AWS.
-Typically this means running `$ vauth`.
-Refer to the [valet repo](https://github.com/adRise/valet#installation) on how to install the vauth command.
+12\. check if you need to run multifactor authentication for AWS.
+Typically this means running `$ valet`.
+Refer to the [valet repo](https://github.com/adRise/valet#installation) on how to install the valet command.

 - __DO NOT PROCEED TO THE FOLLOWING INFRA SCRIPT STEP UNTIL THE PR FOR THE adRise_cdn REPO, rcdn REPO AND THE PR FOR THE project-total-recall REPO ARE APPROVED AND MERGED.__